Sehrish-Saddique/TodoApp.github.io/README.md

 ## Features

 - Task Creation: Easily add new tasks by typing them into the task input field and pressing Submit button.
 - Task List: View all your tasks in a clean and organized list.
+- Task Deletion: After peroforming tasks, they can be deleted.by clicking Delete button.